 Check here for the schedule.

-Sessions are scheduled in Central Daylight Time (CDT) or GMT-5, the timezone for Kansas City, from about 9:00 AM through 5:00 PM on Thursday through Saturday.
+Sessions are scheduled in Central Daylight Time (CDT) or GMT-5, the timezone for Springfield, from about 9:00 AM through 5:00 PM.
 We’re aware that, due to international participation, the times are exceptionally early or late for some, but there was no way we could accommodate everybody.

 The schedule includes after-hours (after 6:00 PM CDT) events.
 Unlike regular sessions, these events might be off-topic or of limited interest, such as games, discussions, or social gatherings.
 If you’d like to organize such an event, contact us.